rust-lang/book/nostarch/chapter10.md

 defined with this signature exactly.

-A trait can have multiple methods in its body: the method signatures are listed one per line and each line ends in a semicolon.
+A trait can have multiple methods in its body: the method signatures are listed one per line, and each line ends in a semicolon.

 ### Implementing a Trait on a Type